asgarov1/cakeFactory/README.md

 # cakeFactory

 1) To start Postgres in Docker - open terminal from top level folder (where Dockerfile is) and run:
-<code>docker build -t cakefactory-postgres . && docker run -d -p 5432:5432 cakefactory-postgres</code>
+<code>docker build -t cakefactory-postgres . && docker run --rm -d -p 5432:5432 cakefactory-postgres</code>

 If docker doesn't run check that port 5432 is available